Croatia Bike Tour

 Hotel Kastel, Motovun

-Cycle a quiet route through villages in the heart of Istria, experiencing its true essence.
+Cycle a quiet route through villages in the heart of Istria, experiencing its true essence along the road of Truffles!
 In the archaic church of Vrh you will find a hidden treasure of colourful frescoes by medieval masters.
 One often feels that time has stopped in these parts, but the wine is still flowing.
 In the evening, you will rub shoulders with the locals, enjoying live jazz at Motovun’s central square.
 BLD

 Descend to the seaside town of Rovinj, leaving the green rolling hills and vineyards behind to explore what blue coastal Istria has to offer.
 The route takes you through prehistoric Illyrian fortified settlements of Beram and Zminj, and along the coast, passing small islands and bays to where the Limski fjord cuts deep into the peninsula.
 Finish the day in Porec, home of the UNESCO protected pre-Byzantine basilica of the Bishop Euphrasus.
 BLD

 Vrsar to Rovinj 40km

 Riding your bike south you’ll first visit Vrsar, the surfing centre of Croatia, and praised by Giacomo Casanova for the lovely women and excellent red wine.
 You will tour along the coast and amongst the Lim Fjord, enjoying panoramic views from the top of the fjord.
 The afternoon’s ride is a descent into Rovinj, a medieval coastal city that had a prominent role in the Mediterranean Sea battles of ancient times.
 The vibrant town offers some of the best nightlife on the Istrian coast.
 BLD

 Adriatic Coast to Fazana 34km paved + 6km unpaved